 MPH student completes practicum with IHSD alum in Togo

 This past summer, MPH student Tess Rodenberger spent seven weeks at the Togolese Association for Family Well-Being (ATBEF) in Lomé to complete her Applied Practicum Experience (APE) – “the best decision I ever made,” she said.
 At ATBEF, she participated in providing free contraceptives, conducted a needs assessment to improve outreach services, and assisted in grant development.
-Her practicum was facilitated by Kokou Agoudavi, MD, PHPM, SQIL, a public health expert in Togo.
+Kokou Agoudavi, MD, PHPM, SQIL, a public health expert in Togo facilitated her practicum.
 Dr. Agoudavi was a WSPH Humphrey Fellowship Scholar (2008-2009) and a former student of the International Health department.

 Dr. Kokou “Happy” Agoudavi had this to say about mentoring Tess: “It is with great pride and genuine enthusiasm that I participated in mentoring Tess during her hands-on immersion in the exciting realities of public health in Africa.”